magento/devdocs/src/guides/v2.3/contributor-guide/contributing.md

 ### Combine multiple pull requests {#combine-pr}

-To optimize the pull request queue, enter a command with a series of related pull requests to verify and combine the code.
+To optimize the pull request queue, enter a command with a series of related pull request numbers to merge and test the code.
 If all tests pass, the entered PRs are merged into the current PR.

 **Command:** To combine pull requests, a member of the [Community Maintainers](https://github.com/orgs/magento/teams/open-source-maintainers/members) or [Magento EngCom Team](https://github.com/orgs/magento/teams/core-maintainers/members) under the existing Pull Request will enter the following command: